CNTNAP2

 This gene encodes a member of the neurexin family which functions in the vertebrate nervous system as cell adhesion molecules and receptors.
 This protein, like other neurexin proteins, contains epidermal growth factor repeats and laminin G domains.
 In addition, it includes an F5/8 type C domain, discoidin/neuropilin- and fibrinogen-like domains, thrombospondin N-terminal-like domains and a putative PDZ binding site.
 This protein is localized at the juxtaparanodes of myelinated axons and associated with potassium channels.
 It may play a role in the local differentiation of the axon into distinct functional subdomains.
 This gene encompasses almost 1.6% of chromosome 7 and is one of the largest genes in the human genome.
 It may represent a positional candidate gene for the DFNB13 form of nonsyndromic deafness.

 Clinical significance

 CNTNAP2 has been associated with autism spectrum disorder but accounts for very few cases.
+A large study concluded it is unlikely to be a primary risk gene for psychiatric disorders.
 CNTNAP2 may also be related to a disorder called specific language impairment.

-Recessive mutations in CNTNAP2 result in a disorder that resembles Pitt–Hopkins syndrome.
+Homozygous and compound heterozygous mutations in CNTNAP2 result in a disorder that resembles Pitt–Hopkins syndrome.